top of page

 • Vegetables and fruit picked fresh and sold directly to you — no middleman, no cold storage

-• A local farm family in Junction City that you can actually visit
+• A local farm family in Junction City that you can actually visit (just send us an email to set it up!)

 The real question isn't whether our prices are high.
 It's whether the alternative is actually cheaper — once you account for what you're getting, and what you're not.

-Ready to try it for yourself or recommend to a friend?
+Ready to try it for yourself?

-Shop our full weekly availability at fullfarmcsa.deckfamilyfarm.com
+Shop our full weekly availability at fullfarmcsa.deckfamilyfarm.com.
+Sign up and get member pricing at deckfamilyfarm.com/subscribe.

 bottom of page